nulliel999/KalaMove/README.md

 The first official .kmf version is 1.0 and it is the standard format used for all current KalaKit and Lost Empire Entertainment file distribution systems.

 To move files with KalaMove.exe simply create a text file and set its extension to .kmf and write your content inside it.
-Follow the example section below to see how to use .kmf files correctly with KalaMove.exe.
+The example section at the bottom of this README shows how to write the keys and how to follow the rules.

 ### Core Keys